 Windows shall be installed between conditioned and unconditioned space.
 Windows installed between unconditioned garages and the exterior of the house are not eligible for incentives.
 WI 1.0 If window-weight cavities exist and are accessible, the weights shall be removed and the cavity shall be filled with insulation.
-WI 1.0 Windows shall operate smoothly and s afely.
+WI 1.0 Windows shall operate smoothly and safely.
 WI 1.0 Screens shall be furnished with all oper able windows.
 WI 1.0 Exterior wood, including frame, sash, tr WI 1.0 im, stops and sills, shall be at a minimum primed and ready for paint.
-Hardware and fasteners shall be galvan ized, stainless steel or other corrosion-res sistant materials.
-WI 1.0 Exterior gaps of over 3/8" between the WI 1.0 exterior siding and the window shall be c overed with solid trim material. erior voids over 3/8" in depth or width shal as backer rod, nonexpanding foam or simila Replacement windows shall be labeled for U-Value and NFRC certified.
+Hardware and fasteners shall be galvan nized, stainless steel or other corrosion-res sistant materials.
+WI 1.0 Exterior gaps of over 3/8" between the WI 1.0 exterior siding and the window shall be c overed with solid trim material.
+If caulking is to be applied, exterior or interior voids over 3/8" in depth or width shall be filled with window manufacturer-approved materials, such as backer rod, nonexpanding foam or similar product, prior to caulking.
+WI 1.0 Replacement windows shall be labeled for U-Value and NFRC certified.
 WI 1.1 All caulking shall at minimum meet ASTM C920 for +/- 12.5% elasticity.
 Caulking shall not adhere to any backing material.
 WI 1.2 Insert windows shall be properly sized, secured and caulked.
 WI 1.3 No surface-mounted windows shall be installed if the home has wood siding.
-WI 1.4 The tops of flanged and insert windows shall have rigid head flashing (drip caps).
+Wh 1.4 The tops of flanged and insert windows shall have rigid head flashing (drip caps).
 Use the two-to-one ratio system to determine if drip caps are required.
 WI 1.5 and WI 1.6 The tops, sides and bottom of flanged windows shall be flashed with 15 lb. felt or manufacturer-recommended flashing material.
-WI 1.5 Print Name: Signature: Date: Date:
+WI 1.5 Print Print Name: Signature: Date: